-As a volunteer director for the non profit organization Choose Cruelty Free here in Australia, I am very passionate about educating consumers about animal testing in cosmetics and helping them make informed, humane choices when they shop.
+As the Australian Programmes Manager for the global nonprofit Cruelty Free International here in Australia, I am very passionate about educating consumers about animal testing in cosmetics and helping them make informed, humane choices when they shop.
 In this article, Cruelty Free Labelling of Cosmetics The Truth, I am going to unearth some disappointing and deceitful facts about supposedly cruelty free cosmetics, and show you that there is a way to ensure the products you buy are truly as cruelty free as they claim to be.

 FACT!
 You simply can’t trust alone, the “cruelty free” – “not tested on animals” claims written on packaging, or similar types of statements featured on a cosmetic company’s own website.

 Cruelty Free Cosmetic Labelling Facts

 - There Are No Laws Regulating Cruelty Free Claims.
 At the time of writing this article, (May 2017) there are absolutely no government laws here in Australia, or overseas in the USA, that have set out to define the term “cruelty free” and “not tested on animals.
 This leaves manufactures free to label their products how they see fit.
 See the FDA’s 2014 statement here “Cruelty Free/ Not Tested On Animals”.

 - Any cosmetics manufacture is legally able to pop their own version of a cruelty free bunny logo, or write cruelty free statements on their packaging and websites.

 - Often those on-selling cosmetic products, believe they are selling cruelty free products simply because they are told by the company that the company do not test on animals.
 Maybe the company don’t, but they may commission others to test on their behalf, or they may be owned by a parent company that DO test on animals.
 Or they may sell into China, who do require animal testing of all cosmetics imported into their company for sale.